top of page

 Workpackage 6

-This workpackage aims to advance technologies for the diagnosis and treatment of hearing impairments through AI and data science.
-This includes developing AI tools for hearing aid operation, image analysis for disease detection, software for surgical planning, algorithms for speech production and auditory perception, and signal extraction for hearing aids.
+This workpackage develop new technologies for the diagnosis and treatment of hearing impairments through AI and data science.
+This includes developing AI tools for precision audiology, advanced image for disease detection, surgical planning, algorithms for speech production and auditory perception, and signal processing for hearing aids.

 Hearing : Network and data science